 Get the Facts: How Has Your Tax Return Changed This Year?

-February 20, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 20, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 As families across the country begin to organize their taxes, we’re reminded of the incredible year of victories for the LGBT community.
 These accomplishments – including the historic DOMA decision – can mean big changes for how same-sex couples and their families file this year.

 The Treasury Department and the Internal Revenue Service will now legally recognize same-sex couples for all federal tax purposes.
 This means that for some couples, the federal government will recognize your marriage even though your state may not.
 However, depending on where you live, your state may require you file as “single” for your state return.